“No one can fool me!” could be something you say, honoured of being so savy.

 The enterprise does not have psychic-powers to know which clients will pay back and which will not.
 When it gives credit, it is betting on the odds.

-One can only reduce the chances of form 1 mistakes by expanding the chances of form 2 mistakes, and the other way around.
+One can only reduce the chances of form 1 mistakes by expanding the opportunities of form 2 mistakes, and the other way around.

 A corporation can trim-down the chances of taking on credit requests from the “wrong” clients (form 1) by toughening credit guidelines.
 Forbidding these dry clients is an advantage.
-But the issue is that tougher credit guidelines mean greater chances of turning down credit requests from the “right” clients (form 2).
+But the issue is that stricter credit guidelines mean higher chances of turning down credit requests from the “right” clients (form 2).
 Forbidding these valuable clients is pricey.

-A bottom-line-boosting corporation will select credit guidelines that make perfect use of the mixture of form 1 advantage—less negative credit giving—and form 2 damages—less positive clients.
-Other than under intense circumstances, this merger will welcome a few negative loans for a bigger client-base.
+A bottom-line-boosting corporation will select credit guidelines that make perfect use of the mixture of form 1 advantage—less harmful credit giving—and form 2 damages—less positive clients.
+Other than under extreme circumstances, this merger will welcome a few negative loans for a more significant client-base.

 A Back-Up Plan for Poor Quality Associates